MatheusRVieira/Monocular-Visual-Odometry/README.md

 # Monocular visual Odometry C++

-0. Build trajectory from a sequence of frames.
+- Build trajectory from a sequence of frames.
-1. Based on Mez algorithm (https://github.com/mez/monocular-visual-odometry)
+- Based on Mez algorithm (https://github.com/mez/monocular-visual-odometry)
-2. Developed by Matheus Ribeiro (matheusrbv99@gmail.com).
+- Developed by Matheus Ribeiro (matheusrbv99@gmail.com).
-3. Related paper: Estimação de posição e orientação de câmeras inteligentes (available in PDF in this GIT)
+- Related paper: Estimação de posição e orientação de câmeras inteligentes (available in PDF in this GIT)

 ## Building and running
-1. OpenCV and OpenCV contrib must be installed: https://linuxize.com/post/how-to-install-opencv-on-ubuntu-20-04/
+- OpenCV and OpenCV contrib must be installed: https://linuxize.com/post/how-to-install-opencv-on-ubuntu-20-04/
-2. CMake must be installed.
+- CMake must be installed.

-1. Only required files: main.cpp and CMakeLists.txt (both available in GIT. build folder must be deleted in the first use).
+- Only required files: main.cpp and CMakeLists.txt (both available in GIT. build folder must be deleted in the first use).

-2. In directory /mono_vo:
+- In directory /mono_vo:
-3. `mkdir build && cd build`
+1. `mkdir build && cd build`
-4. `cmake ..`
+2. `cmake ..`
-5. `make`
+3. `make`
-6. ./mono_vo

-## FAST features Visualized
+4. `./mono_vo`

-To see the FAST features visualized
+- To see the FAST features visualized
 1. `./mono_vo viz`

 ## Notes